KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: The -Process Model

 Each star $i$ has $K$ process amplitudes ($A^k_i$) and each element $j$ has $K$ metallicity dependent process vector components ($q_{k,j}^{Z}$).
 The $Z$ superscript denotes the dependence of the process vectors on metallicity, $Z$, taken to be [Mg/H].
 The observed abundance can be expressed

 where ``noise'' represents observational noise and/or other sources of intrinsic abundance scatter that are not included in this model.
-For detailed examples of a similar model with $K=2$, see Section 2 and Figures 2 and 3 of W22.
+For detailed examples of a similar model with $K=2$, see Section 2 and Figures 2 and 3 of W22, where they demonstrate the vector addition and describe the process parameters for a few example stars.

-In \name{}, we put forth the following set of assumptions:
+In \name{}, we adopt the following set of assumptions:

 \paragraph{1. $K$ processes} All elements on the periodic table are produced by a combination of nucleosynthetic processes such as CCSN, SNIa, AGB stars, and merging neutron stars \citep{johnsonja2020}.
 The majority of $\alpha$, light odd-$Z$, and Fe-peak elements (the elements observed by APOGEE) are dominantly produced by $K=2$ sources, with one being a prompt process or mix of prompt processes, and one being a delayed process or a mix of delayed processes.
 This is substantiated by theoretical yields \citep[e.g.,][]{anderson2019, rybizki2017} and past successful data-driven models (e.g., \citealp{ness2019}, G22, W22, \citealp{ting2022, ratcliffe2023}).
 In this paper we therefore assume that $K \geq 2$, though \name{} could in principle be implemented with $K=1$.